Granarolo (company): 1990s: the Granlatte Cooperative and Granarolo S.p.A.

-Last years

-2000-2010: the acquisition campaign continues
+2000–2010: the acquisition campaign continues

-In 2000, Granarolo completed further acquisitions: Centrale del Latte di Milano, Vogliazzi Specialità Gastronomiche of Vercelli, Centrale del Latte di Viterbo "Alto Lazio", half the capital in Centrale del Latte di Calabria S.p.A. and Latte Bianchi in Mogliano Veneto (Treviso).
+In 2000, Granarolo completed further acquisitions: Centrale del Latte of Milano, Vogliazzi Specialità Gastronomiche of Vercelli, Centrale del Latte of Viterbo "Alto Lazio", half the capital in Centrale del Latte di Calabria S.p.A. and Latte Bianchi in Mogliano Veneto (Treviso).

-Also, in 2004 it acquired the Yomo Group to save it from bankruptcy, and with it came the Yomo, Torre in Pietra (excluding milk), Mandriot, Pettinicchio and Merlo brands, and the factories in Pasturago (Yomo), Sermoneta (Pettinicchio) and Acqui Terme (Merlo).
-The ex Yomo Group also included the CSL - Centro Sperimentale del Latte [Milk Experimentation Centre], tasked with producing probiotics for alimentary and pharmaceutical use (sold to the Sacco Group in 2013).
+Also, in 2004 it acquired the Yomo Group to save it from bankruptcy, including the brands Yomo, Torre in Pietra (excluding milk), Mandriot, Pettinicchio and Merlo brands, and the factories in Pasturago (Yomo), Sermoneta (Pettinicchio) and Acqui Terme (Merlo).
+The former Yomo Group also included the CSL - Centro Sperimentale del Latte [Milk Experimentation Centre], tasked with producing probiotics for alimentary and pharmaceutical use (sold to the Sacco Group in 2013).

-During 2006 the historical Centrale del Latte factory in Milan closed, because it was not included in the acquisition.
+During 2006 the historical Centrale del Latte plant in Milan closed, because it was not included in the acquisition.
 Its production was transferred to what was previously the Yomo plant in Pasturago.

-In 2008, the Group was reorganised, which lead to the closure of the subsidiary Agriok S.p.A. (which operated in the chain traceability sector), and the gastronomic branch of the company (Vogliazzi) was sold off, as was the Sermoneta cheese factory (whereas the Pettinicchio brand was retained), and the plant in Acqui Terme (selling the Merlo brand).
+In 2008, the Group was reorganised, which lead to the closure of the subsidiary Agriok S.p.A. (which operated in the supply chain traceability sector), and the gastronomic branch of the company (Vogliazzi) was sold off, as was the Sermoneta cheese factory (whereas the Pettinicchio brand was retained), and the plant in Acqui Terme (selling the Merlo brand).

+In 2009, after eighteen years, Luciano Sita left the leadership of the company.
+He was replaced by Gianpiero Calzolari.

-In 2010 the Group set up Zeroquattro S.r.l., an integrated logistics services Company with a specific, albeit not exclusive, vocation for transporting and distributing fresh food products, via a refrigerated chain at 0 °C to 4 °C.
+In 2010 the Group set up Zeroquattro S.r.l., an integrated logistics services company with a specific, though not exclusive, vocation for transporting and distributing fresh food products, via a refrigerated chain at 0 °C to 4 °C.

-On the social commitment front, Granarolo was one of the promoters, along with CEFA Onlus, of the Africa Milk Project, an international self-development cooperation project, set up to create a milk sector in Njombe, one of the poorest parts of Tanzania.
+On the social commitment front, Granarolo was one of the promoters, along with CEFA Onlus, of the Africa Milk Project, an international self-development cooperation project, set up to create a milk sector in Njombe, one of the poorest districts of Tanzania.